jfir/jfir.github.io/_posts/2022-12-30-Data Science SQL Interview Practice Questions.md

 ---

-** Q24: List the names of all customers who have placed an order in the USA.
+<b> Q24: List the names of all customers who have placed an order in the USA</b>

 <details>
   <summary>A24:</summary>